Randhum/MusicPlayer/README.md

 - Better error messages to identify problematic tracks
 - Tracks with missing files are automatically skipped when syncing to MOC

+### "Songs don't automatically advance to the next track!"

+If playback stops when a song finishes instead of automatically playing the next song:

+**What was fixed:**
+- Improved end-of-track detection in MOC synchronization
+- Automatic next track advancement when a track finishes
+- Autonext is now always enabled when starting playback
+- Shuffle mode now works correctly with automatic track advancement
+- Better handling of track completion for both sequential and shuffled playback

+The app now properly detects when a track finishes (by monitoring position vs duration) and automatically advances to the next track.
+When shuffle is enabled, the app works with MOC's shuffle feature to play tracks in random order.

 ### "Panel layout is messed up!"

 ```bash